 What assessments would I undergo?

-You would have ultrasound pregnancy tests done between 8 to 14 weeks to check for any abnormalities in the baby’s organs.
+You would have ultrasound pregnancy scans done between 8 to 14 weeks to check for any abnormalities in the baby’s organs.
 These are repeated based on need.

 Antenatal visits can seem very stressful and time-consuming.
 However, it is still in the best interest for you and your baby.
 To get the best out of your visit, be sure to write down beforehand questions or concerns you have.
 Always ask questions and make notes of the responses your doctor gives you.